There are two words tossed out there lately:

 If a brand is OK with the discrimination of anyone because they don’t fit into a particular box, it’s a no-go.

 To me, there’s a difference between speaking up and trolling.
 Trolling is a waste of energy and does nothing productive for me.

 However, if I speak against violence in the LGBTQ community, it’s productive in being an ally and a decent human being.
 Showcasing both is not a bad or terrible thing.

 As much as I’d love to only post about being a plant mom, there are times real-life things need to be addressed.

 When I pitch to brands, I know I’ll be pitching to those who align with my values, so I’m not worried about them knowing what I stand for.
 Make sense?

 Realigning and re-energizing is not an easy feat.
 If you find yourself slipping back, give yourself grace.
 It takes a while for you to get there, and you will get there.
 The negative feelings didn’t develop overnight, and they will not change overnight.

-Remember to commit to yourself first and take of you.
+Remember to commit to yourself first and take care of yourself.
 It’s OK to be a little selfish.
-It’s time to.
+It’s time to